Timeline - The Bastille Day attack in Nice

 BUENOS AIRES Nearly 2,000 swimmers formed a long snaking line in a salty Argentine lake to set a world record for the most people floating while holding hands.

-NICE, France It took possibly just 15 minutes for a man to carry out an attack that killed at least 84 people, ten of them children, and injure more than 200 in the French city of Nice on July 14.
+NICE, France It took possibly just 15 minutes for a man to carry out an attack that killed at least 84 people, ten of them children, and injure over 200 more in the French city of Nice.

 The man drove a 19-tonne truck at high speed into crowds as a fireworks show to mark France's Bastille Day national holiday came to an end on Thursday.
-He was shot dead after ploughing through the crowd for some 2 km (1.5 miles) as he opened fire from his vehicle with a pistol.
+He was shot dead after ploughing through the crowd for some 2 km (1.5 miles) as he opened fire from his vehicle with a pistol, public prosecutor Francois Molins said.

 Following is an outline of the sequence of events.